gerito1/vala-gtk-examples/README.md

 ### Compile the example

-Every example is a standalone file `filename.vala` to compile it use
+Every example is a standalone file `filename.vala`, you can compile a file like this

 ```
 valac filename.vala --pkg gtk+-3.0
 ```

-This will generate an executable `filename` in the directory of the repo to run it use
+This will generate an executable `filename` in the directory of the repo You can then run the example

 ```
 ./filename
 ```

-Keep in mind that some examples could use other packages besides gtk.
+Keep in mind that some examples could need other packages besides gtk.
 Every additional package can be included in the compiler with directive `--pkg` in the form `--pkg package-name` for example: